Jeffrey T. Hancock

-Jeffrey T. Hancock is a communication and psychology researcher and professor at the College of Communication Stanford University.
-Hancock is best known for his research in fields of deception, trust in technology, and the psychology of social media.
-Hancock has been published in over 80 journal articles and cited in National Public Radio (NPR) and CBS This Morning.
+Jeffrey T. Hancock is a communication and psychology researcher and professor at Stanford University's College of Communication, widely recognized for his work on deception, trust in technology, and the psychology of social media.
+He has authored more than 80 journal articles and has been cited by media outlets including NPR and CBS This Morning.

+In 2024, Hancock became embroiled in controversy after he was retained by the Minnesota Attorney General as an expert witness to defend a state law prohibiting the use of AI-generated deepfakes in elections.
+Hancock submitted a court filing that relied on ChatGPT, which contains citations of fake, non-existent sources.
+A federal judge barred his testimony, citing the "irony" and the resulting collapse of his credibility.

 Education and personal life

 Hancock was born in Canada, though he currently resides in Palo Alto, California.
 He received his bachelor's degree of Applied Science in Psychology from the University of Victoria in 1996.
 During his undergraduate college career, Hancock was a Customs Officer for Canada Border Service Agency, which introduced him to deception.
 In 1997, he began his doctoral program in Psychology at Dalhousie University in Canada, from which he would graduate in 2002.
-From August 2002 to July 2015, Hancock was a faculty member and professor of Information Science and Communication at Cornell University.
+From 2002 to 2015, Hancock was a faculty member and professor of Information Science and Communication at Cornell University.

 Academia

 Since 2015, Hancock has been a professor in the College of Communication at Stanford University.
 In his tenure at Stanford University, he founded the Stanford Social Media Lab.
 This lab, whose publications date back to March 2017, works to understand psychological and interpersonal processes in social media.
 The lab’s network includes faculty, staff, and doctoral candidates who study social media in various capacities.
 Some research focuses of the lab include romantic relationships through the use of technology, how new media affects child and adolescent development, gender biases and other social inequalities on social networks, and more.
 The Stanford Social Media Lab receives funding from the Stanford Institute for Human-Centered Artificial Intelligence, the Knight Foundation, and the National Science Foundation.
 Some notable lab alumni include Annabell Suh, Megan French, and David M. Markowitz.

 In addition to his research focuses and lab work, Hancock teaches courses during the academic year.
-During the 2020-21 academic year at Stanford University, some of his course offerings included: Advanced Studies in Behavior and Social Media; Introduction to Communication; Language and Technology; Truth, Trust, and Tech; and six sections of independent study.
+During the 2020–21 academic year at Stanford University, some of his course offerings included: Advanced Studies in Behavior and Social Media; Introduction to Communication; Language and Technology; Truth, Trust, and Tech; and six sections of independent study.